Website for Joseph Kitchens, Author and Historian

 My Georgia

 My family settled on Georgia’s frontier more than 200 years ago.
-So, I am inspired by family memories, especially my mother’s rich stories of small- town life during the Depression and her life as the young wife of a construction engineer, living in dozens of towns and cities.
+So, I am inspired by family memories, especially my mother’s rich stories of small- town life during the Depression and her life as the young wife of a construction engineer, living in dozens of towns and cities’

-My career as a history professor, director of the legendary Pebble Hill Plantation and as the first head of Georgia’s “Official Frontier and Native American Interpretive Center” at Reinhardt University, inspired in-depth study and reflection on the story of my beloved Georgia.
+Here, I will share my reactions to books, old and new, that have shaped my understanding, revisit childhood memories, and share my life’s work in a career that included many years as a university history professor at Georgia Southwestern State, as executive director of the legendary Pebble Hill Plantation in Thomasville, Georgia and as the first head of the Funk Heritage Center and Bennett History Museum ( “Georgia’s Official Frontier and Native American Interpretive Center”) at Reinhardt University, all of which inspired in-depth study and reflection on the story of my beloved Georgia.

 I hope readers will help me uncover forgotten history in “God’s Smallest Places,” stories of how history has impacted ordinary people.
 I will retrieve some of these “lost” or little-known stories and I hope to share some of yours.
+I am currently researching how smalltown Georgia’s emerging middle class was virtually destroyed in the mid-nineteen twenties when cotton prices collapsed and a corrupt banking scheme devastated many local economies- a phenomenon that has gone largely unstudied by other historians.
+I need readers’ help in locating family stories, as well as privately held papers and letters that may offer insights into how families experienced this collapse.

 Some of my writing fits into the category of “life writing” based on memories and life experiences.
 My short story “Going Home on the Nancy Hanks” was winner of the Fleming Prize for short fiction in 2020.